Code changes

 2022–2023 — smart motorway programme paused, then cancelled

 15 April 2023: the Department for Transport announced that all new smart motorway schemes were cancelled — including 11 already paused from the second Road Investment Strategy (2020–2025) and 3 earmarked for the third (2025–2030).
-The existing smart motorway network (mostly all-lane-running, no hard shoulder) remains in operation; it will receive £900m of further safety investment, including 150 extra emergency areas and improved stopped-vehicle detection technology, but the hard shoulder is not being reinstated .
+The existing smart motorway network (mostly all-lane-running, no hard shoulder) remains in operation; the £900m safety programme has since delivered 151 extra emergency areas — the retrofit completed in spring 2025, leaving around 50% more emergency areas than in January 2022 — alongside improved stopped-vehicle detection technology, but the hard shoulder is not being reinstated .

-For the theory test, this means the rules on smart motorways still apply: Red X means leave the lane (Rule 258); the hard shoulder of an existing all-lane-running motorway is a live running lane unless signed otherwise; emergency areas (Rule 270) are short refuges marked by blue signs with an orange SOS telephone symbol and may have orange surfacing — use them only in an emergency, and if you stop in one, Rule 278 says you MUST use the emergency telephone provided and follow the operator's advice — a lane may need to be closed so you can rejoin the carriageway safely.
+For the theory test, this means the rules on smart motorways still apply: Red X means leave the lane (Rule 258); an all-lane-running motorway has no hard shoulder at all — what looks like one is a permanent running lane — and where a hard shoulder is used part-time as an extra lane, Rule 269 lets you drive in it only when a speed limit is shown above it; emergency areas (Rule 270) are short refuges marked by blue signs with an orange SOS telephone symbol and may have orange surfacing — use them only in an emergency, and if you stop in one, Rule 278 says you MUST use the emergency telephone provided and follow the operator's advice — a lane may need to be closed so you can rejoin the carriageway safely.

 10 April 2025 — Scotland pavement parking (Rules 243 and 244)

-On 10 April 2025, Rules 243 and 244 of the Highway Code were clarified to reflect Scotland's pavement-parking and dropped-kerb prohibitions, which came into force on 11 December 2023 under The Transport (Scotland) Act 2019 (Pavement Parking etc.):
+On 10 April 2025, Rules 243 and 244 of the Highway Code were clarified to reflect Scotland's pavement-parking and dropped-kerb prohibitions, which came into force on 11 December 2023 under Part 6 of the Transport (Scotland) Act 2019:

 - Rule 244 — clarified to explicitly cover Scotland.
 The rule now opens "You MUST NOT park partially or wholly on the pavement in London or Scotland" (with limited exceptions), followed by the original elsewhere-prohibition ("You should not park partially or wholly on the pavement elsewhere unless signs permit it").
 The long-standing London prohibition is unchanged.